nexusformat/definitions/sphinx/source/volume1/design/datarules.rst

 accepted provided it is adequately documented and not a duplication of an existing field.

-.. note:: The NeXus base classes provide a comprehensive dictionary
+.. note:
-       of terms than can be used for each class.
+   The NeXus base classes provide a comprehensive dictionary of terms than can be used for each class.
    :index:`NeXus basic motivation; defined dictionary`